hekateration/notes-on/README.md

-Study, make notes and sketches, and revisit them.
+Study and ideate.
+Note and sketch.
+Revisit and profit.

 ## Live at